Certified Lactation Specialist Designations

 IBCLC=International Board Certified Lactation Consultant

-Other lactation specialists may be called a Breast/Chestfeeding Peer Supporter or a Lactation Specialist.
+Other lactation specialists may be called a Breastfeeding Peer Supporter or a Lactation Specialist.

 If you’d like to learn more about becoming a lactation specialist and explore all the different options and the steps required, check out our Becoming a Lactation Professional mini-course, available on a pay-what-you-can basis.